 Extended Learning provides many of the college’s programs and services in communities throughout Cochise and Santa Cruz counties and beyond.
 Courses and services are scheduled through the Adult Education program, Benson Center, Center for Lifelong Learning, Correctional Education Department, K-12 Outreach, Santa Cruz Center, Virtual Campus, Small Business Development Center and the Willcox Center.

-The Cochise College office on Fort Huachuca (Building 52104) provides full advising, credit evaluation and transcript services to military students and their families.
-Classes are usually offered in eight-week sessions and meet at the Fort Huachuca Center (Building 67601A) and Young Hall (Building 21112).
+The Cochise College office on Fort Huachuca (Building 52104) provides advising and student services to military students, their families and civilians who can access Fort Huachuca.
+Classes are usually offered in eight-week sessions and meet in the classrooms at the Fort Huachuca Center (Building 67601).

 Santa Cruz Center